Fabrice-64/papounet_diet/README.md

 - in apps food_items and customer iot check the views and the queries.
 - in papounet_diet, you will find the Selenium functional tests, with two user stories.

+# Flake8 implementation
+Depending on your Python alias, just type:
+$ python -m flake8
+A tox.ini file has been implemented and is to be found a the root of the project.
+It excludes from Flake checking:
+- all lines needed for in a Django project
+- urls

 # Architecture
 Only the folders are depicted.
 This program follows a Django standard architecture.